LlamaCodeStudios/Cardboard-computer/README.md

 ### 🎨 The Colourstreak Cardboard Computer

 **Colourstreak** is a modular, sensor-reactive cardboard computer powered by ESP32 and Arduino.
-It’s designed for enthusiasts and peopel who want to try somthing new as a proper challenge.
+It’s designed for enthusiasts who want to try somthing new but also have a hard challenge.

 ---